Disorders of the heart and blood vessels

 This arises from abnormal channels between heart chambers or blood vessels, resulting in blood flow from pulmonary to systemic circulation.

-Causes include: tetralogy of Fallot; transposition of great arteries; persistent truncus arteriosus; tricuspid atresia; total anomalous pulmonary venous connection.
+Causes include: tetralogy of Fallot; transposition of great arteries; persistent truncus arteriosus.

 Clinical manifestations: hypoxemia; cyanosis; paradoxical embolism; brain infarction & abscess; hypertrophic osteoarthropathy (clubbing of the tips of fingers & toes from prolonged cyanosis).